AmbivalentLeather/Qt-Tutorial/qttutorial.md

 	sudo apt install qtbase5-dev qtbase5-dev-tools

-I (Nick) pulled these from a [stackoverflow question](https://askubuntu.com/questions/1365515/how-to-install-qmake-compiler-on-ubuntu).
+I pulled these from a [stackoverflow question](https://askubuntu.com/questions/1365515/how-to-install-qmake-compiler-on-ubuntu).
 If there are missing dependencies, look here first.

 ## Qt creator